storj/docs/app/(docs)/object-mount/getting-started/enabling-object-mount/page.md

 By default, Object Mount is configured for [Core File Access](../getting-started/configuration-modes#core-file-access) which does not write additional Object Mount metadata to your buckets.
 Once you’re up and running, you can change the mode of operation to better suit your requirements.

-For program calls to be routed through Object Mount, they must be either [directly intercepted](#direct-interception-with-object-mount-cli) using the `cuno` command line; or pointed at a [Object Mount Mount](#object-mount-mount) (a custom FUSE mount) set up using `cuno mount`.
+For program calls to be routed through Object Mount, they must be either [directly intercepted](#direct-interception-with-object-mount-cli) using the `cuno` command line; or pointed at a [Object Mount on FUSE](#object-mount-on-fuse) (a custom FUSE mount) set up using `cuno mount`.
-There is also [Object Mount FlexMount](#object-mount-flex-mount), which makes use of both Direct Interception and a Object Mount Mount as a fallback.
+There is also [Object Mount FlexMount](#object-mount-flex-mount), which makes use of both Direct Interception and a Object Mount on FUSE as a fallback.

 {% callout type="note"  %}
 If you have a specialised use case, follow the relevant quick start guide: